 The District includes a portion of the Mission Rock Project, within the larger Mission Bay neighborhood.
-The Mission Rock Project is a public-private partnership among an affiliate of the San Francisco Giants, Tishman Speyer (as defined herein), the Port of San Francisco (the "Port") and the City to develop a waterfront mixed-use neighborhood on property which has been serving as a parking lot for Oracle Park.
+The Mission Rock Project is a public-private partnership among an affiliate of the San

+Francisco Giants, Tishman Speyer (as defined herein), the Port of San Francisco ( the "Port") and the City to develop a waterfront mixed-use neighborhood on property adjacent to Oracle Park, including property currently serving as a parking lot for Oracle Park.
 (The 41,265 seat Oracle Park is the home baseball stadium of Major League Baseball's San Francisco Giants.)